-- A main "index" file that contains a record for each index admission (used primarily to calculate the measure's denominator). - A "follow-up" file that includes admissions that occurred within 30 days of an index admission and could be classified as readmissions if they're not found to be planned (forms the measure numerator). - A "history/diagnosis" file that includes information on patients' diagnoses within the year prior to an index admission, which is used to form measures of comorbidities for the risk-standardization procedure.
+- A main "index" file that contains a record for each index discharge (used primarily to calculate the measure's denominator). - A "follow-up" file that includes discharges that occurred within 30 days of an index discharge and could be classified as readmissions if they're not found to be planned (forms the measure numerator). - A "history/diagnosis" file that includes information on patients' diagnoses within the year prior to an index discharge, which is used to form measures of comorbidities for the risk-standardization procedure.

 Instead of claims data, CHIA used stay-level data from CHIA's Hospital Inpatient Discharge Database to calculate the HWR measure.
 The inpatient discharge dataset includes data on patient socio-demographics, diagnostic information, treatment and service information, and hospital charges.
-All discharges, if included by a hospital in data submitted to CHIA, including discharges from swing beds, may be included in the analysis.
-Similarly, discharges from acute care hospitals and subsequent readmissions to general inpatient practice for inpatient hospice services may be included.
-The data is submitted quarterly by all Massachusetts acute care hospitals, and undergoes a cleaning and verification process at CHIA that includes the feedback of verification reports to hospitals for confirmation of their information.
-Once quarterly data has been processed and verified, CHIA produces and makes available annual files based on federal fiscal years (FFY, running from 10/1 to 9/30).8
+The data is submitted quarterly by all Massachusetts acute care hospitals and undergoes a cleaning and verification process at CHIA that includes the feedback of verification reports to hospitals for confirmation of their information.
+Once quarterly data has been processed and verified, CHIA produces and makes available annual files based on federal fiscal years (FFY, running from 10/1 to 9/30).8 All discharges, if included by a hospital in data submitted to CHIA may be included in the analysis.
+Starting in FFY 2019, admissions to a swing bed or general inpatient practice for inpatient hospice services were excluded if they were appropriately flagged using specified patient disposition and admission source codes provided by CHIA.